BasicsTime: GMT +1 (GMT +2, Apr - Oct)

 Passport/Visa Note: The borderless region known as the Schengen area includes the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, and Sweden.
 All these countries issue a standard Schengen visa that has a multiple entry option that allows the holder to travel freely within the borders of all.
 For most nationalities, passports are required to be valid for three months beyond period of travel.
 We always recommend that passports be valid for six months from the departure date.

 Travel Health: No vaccinations are necessary for business visits or general tourism in Austria.
-There is, however, a risk of tick-borne encephalitis for long-term visitors who expect to be visiting rural or forested areas in spring or summer.
-These travellers should consider vaccination and ensure they take precautions against tick infestation.
 Water and food are safe.
 Medical facilities are excellent.
 Medical insurance is advised unless from the UK - citizens of EU countries can get free emergency medical treatment at public hospitals in Austria on production of a European Health Insurance Card (EHIC).

 Tipping: A 10-15 percent service charge is normally added to hotel and restaurant bills in Austria, but it is customary to leave another 5 percent if satisfied with the service.
 Sometimes, one can round off the bill.
 Bartenders usually expect this rounded up tip.
 It is common to give the money to the waiter rather than leave it on the table, but leaving small change for other service personnel is fine.
 Taxi drivers expect a 10 percent tip.